-In this article, we’ll look at the business applications of computer vision and how it can improve safety and efficiency – while lowering costs – in 6 different industries.
+In this article, we’ll look at the business applications of computer vision solutions and how they can improve safety and efficiency – while lowering costs – in 6 different industries.

 Computer vision optimizes processes and improves the customer experience, both in brick and mortar stores and online.